pyrsmk/Sheethub/README.markdown

 Awesome scripts
 ---------------

-- [mediatizr](https://github.com/pyrsmk/mediatizr): adds media queries support to non capable browsers
+- [mediatizr](https://github.com/pyrsmk/mediatizr): adds media queries support to incapable browsers

 If you developed a Sheethub script, please add it to the list ;)